Vaibhavi269/Property-Rental-Management/README.md

 # Property Rental Management
+This Web Application allows the end-user to select an apartment as per his/her requirements.
- This Website was designed and developed using ASP.NET MVC Concept in C# Programming language and also used Sql Server Database.
+This Website was designed and developed using ASP.NET MVC Concept in C# Programming language and used Sql Server Database.